Property vs Investment Portfolios - Which is Better?

 Risk vs reward (volatility vs returns)

-This chart shows performance vs volatility over a 5 year period.
-This demonstrates the theory that, in general, the greater risks you are prepared to take, the greater returns you should expect, on average, over time.
-The shares investment (A) is more volatile, and returns more over this period, than the property investment (B).
+In general, the greater risks you are prepared to take, the greater returns you should expect, on average, over time.
+Shares investments are more volatile, and generally returns more over time, than property investments.
 Therefore, we can say that while the shares are riskier than property, the returns were also greater.
-The green line shows the general expectation of the ideal between the risks taken and the returns delivered.
-This shows that over this period, property slightly under-performed based on the risks taken.

 One of the major advantages of property investment is that you can borrow to purchase your asset.
 This is called gearing.
 In theory, it is a perfect way to build your investments.
 Put down a deposit of 25% on a property, and take a mortgage on the remaining 75%.
 What is better, you can get someone else (the tenant) to pay the interest on the loan, along with any associated costs, leaving you with a potential profit and an appreciating asset.
 This is great when it works in your favour, as illustrated by the figures below: Positive gearing Sarah buys an investment property for £100,000, putting down £25,000 as a deposit, with a £75,000 interest only mortgage.
 The property goes up in value by 10%.
 The mortgage remains at £75,000, but the property is now worth £110,000.
 Sarah’s investment of £25,000 is now worth £35,000, which is an increase of 40%.
 In this case, a 10% market improvement means an increase in Sarah’s capital of 40%.
 Gearing has worked in Sarah’s favour.
 Negative gearing John buys an investment property for £100,000, putting down £25,000 as a deposit, with a £75,000 interest only mortgage.
 The property goes down in value by 10%.
 The mortgage remains at £75,000, but the property is now worth £90,000.
 John’s investment of £25,000 is now worth £15,000, which is a reduction of 40%.
 In this case, a 10% market loss means a decrease in John’s capital of 40%.
 Gearing has worked against John.
 What this shows is that if you use a mortgage to buy a property you increase the risk massively.
 Loss of a tenant While your mortgage is being repaid by a tenant, buy to let works in your favour.
 Just remember that you will still be liable for the loan even if you lose your tenant, or they cannot pay their rent.
 This is a risk that you should not overlook, and you should be sure that you can pay the loans even without a tenant.
 Increase in interest rates An increase in interest rates from the Bank of England or your lender can mean that your interest payments cost you more than your rental income.
 Make sure you understand how your profits would be affected in this event, especially as we expect interest rates to rise in a near future.